bcole808/wp-social-metrics-tracker/src/readme.txt

 = Get stats from these social networks: =

-Facebook, Twitter, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr
+Facebook, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr

 = Focus your writing topics: =